-An oriented, fusion-crusted stone weighing 300 g was found near the site of the Zag meteorite fall in Morocco (see photo of main mass with flow lines at the RSPD website).
-Zag (b) is an unbrecciated achondrite rich in forsteritic olivine (68 vol%) that incorporates mm-sized orthopyroxene channels containing metal or sulfide or weathered metal inclusions likely derived from the reduction of more Fe-rich olivine.
+An oriented fusion-crusted stone weighing 300 g was found near the site of the Zag meteorite fall in Morocco (see photo of main mass, courtesy of R.A.
+Langheinrich Meteorites).
+Zag (b) is an unbrecciated achondrite rich in forsteritic olivine (68 vol%) that incorporates mm-sized orthopyroxene channels containing metal or sulfide or weathered metal inclusions.
+These orthopyroxene and opaque assemblages exhibit several features that indicate the occurrence of a late reduction process, and the FeMnMg relations are also consistent with reduction processes on the brachinite parent body.
+Several methods for the reduction of primary olivine were reviewed by Goodrich et al., 2017), including its reaction with methane to form orthopyroxene + metal (Irving et al., 2013) and through its sulfurization by a S-rich fluid or gas to form orthopyroxene + sulfide (e.g., Singerling et al., 2013).
 Olivine and orthopyroxene exhibit variability in their distribution (Day et al., 2012).
 The oxygen isotope ratios plot close to those for Divnoe, NWA 4042, and the brachinites, although Zag (b) has undergone a more thorough reduction process.

 Zag (b) shares very close similarities with Divnoe and the brachinites in Fe ratios and oxygen isotopic systematics.
 Moreover, the acapulcoites and lodranites fall on the same oxygen mixing line, and they have FeMnMg features consistent with a close relationship to Zag (b), Divnoe, and the brachinites.
 All of these different meteorites likely formed in the same nebular region from common precursor material, with Zag (b) having an intermediate position between Divnoe and the ACALOD cluster.
 Because of its close relationship to Divnoe, and by extension, the brachinites, Zag (b) is sometimes conveniently included with the brachinites in classification studies.
 Further information about Zag (b) can be found in the abstract 'Zag (b): A Ferroan Achondrite Intermediate Between Brachinites And